In this add-on,

 It stops right where it should.

-then drag that block stack to drop it on your new boulder sprite.
+then drag that block to drop it on your new boulder sprite.

 Click back to the boulder.

-Get a “when flag clicked" block, and snap it onto the stack that starts with “hide.”
+and snap it into the stack that starts with hide.

 Test all your new code by clicking the flag.